j7k6/docs.j7k6.org/_posts/2017-10-29-pfsense-wan-webinterface.md

 ```

 ## SSH
+Another option is to forward port 443 on the pfSense LAN interface to the local machine with SSH.
 1. In the *pfSense Console*, **Enable Secure Shell (sshd)**
 2. Add firewall rule for port 22:
    ```bash